adarshvee/the-freudian-couch/content/posts/hair-experts.md

 tags = ["Personal Essay", "Humor"] blogimport = true url = "2017/03/hair-experts.html"
-description: "A short story about hair salons, expertise, and the small negotiations of everyday life—told with the understated humor you'd expect from a barber shop visit."
+description = "A short story about hair salons, expertise, and the small negotiations of everyday life—told with the understated humor you'd expect from a barber shop visit."
 [author]
 	name = "The Freudian Couch"
 	uri = "https://www.blogger.com/profile/02846833382241285200"